RyanGolpayegani/US2SD_Benchmark/README.md

    Based on the results create the benchmark

+2. Replace all the picture in this readme with repo's new name.
-2. Change parameters for BART and Pegasus to get better summaries.
+3. Change parameters for BART and Pegasus to get better summaries.
    <img src="images/BART.png" alt="Alt text">
    <img src="images/Pegasus.png" alt="Alt text">
 3. Add Draw.io API